mus-format/mus-go/README.md

 ```

 # Arrays Support
 Unfortunately, Golang does not support generic parameterization of array sizes.
-Therefore, to serialize an array, you must first make a slice of it.
-Or for
+Therefore, to serialize an array, we must make a slice of it.
+Or, for better
-greater performance, you can implement `Marshal`, `Unmarshal`, ... functions for
+performance, we can implement the necessary `Marshal`, `Unmarshal`, ...
-it yourself.
-This is not very difficult to do, you can also refer to the
-[ord/slice.go](ord/slice.go) file for an example.
+functions ourselves, as done in the [ord/slice.go](ord/slice.go) file.

 # Data Type Metadata (DTM) Support
 [mus-dts-go](https://github.com/mus-format/mus-dts-go) provides DTM support.

 # Data Versioning Support
 [mus-dvs-go](https://github.com/mus-format/mus-dvs-go) provides data versioning
 support.

-Using mus-dvs-go imposes almost no restrictions.
-In the new version of
+Using mus-dvs-go imposes almost no restrictions - in the new version of the data
-the data, you can change the field type, remove a field, and generally do
+type, we can change the field type, remove a field, and generally do anything we
-anything you want as long as you can migrate from one version to another.
+want as long as we can migrate from one version to another.

 # Marshal/Unmarshal interfaces (or oneof feature)
 You should read the [mus-dts-go](https://github.com/mus-format/mus-dts-go)